 Closely Related to the Ancho Chile

 Mulato Chiles are very similar in appearance to the Ancho chile and they are closely related.
 Both are Poblano chiles and the difference between the two is when they're harvested.

-The color of the both of these chiles while growing is dark green.
-Ancho chiles are picked when they ripen to red and are then dried.
-Mulato chiles are allowed to ripen longer turning a dark brown where they are then picked and dried.
-This additional ripening time adds to the Mulato’s flavor characteristics and while it is a subtle nuance it does have its place in authentic Mexcian cuisine.
+The color of these chiles while growing is dark green.
+Ancho chiles are picked when they ripen to red and they're then dried.
+Mulato chiles are allowed to fully ripen turning a dark brown where they're then harvested and dried.
+This additional ripening time adds to the Mulato’s flavor characteristics and they're more full-bodied and complex in flavor than the Ancho.
+The added nuanced flavor gives them a special role in authentic Mexcian cuisine.

 There are approximately 3 Mulato Chiles per ounce.

-To rehydrate your dried chiles rinse them first with warm water, then soak in hot water for 10 minutes to rehydrate.
+To rehydrate your dried chiles rinse them first with warm water, then fully submerge in warm or hot water and let them soak for 10 minutes to rehydrate.
 Once rehydrated, dice or puree and add to your recipe.
 You can also add them directly to any recipe that that has enough liquid and will cook at least 10 minutes.

 If you are a fan of Mexican chiles you’ll find our growing collection of dried chiles to your likening.
 In addition to the Ancho and Pasilla chiles we also carry – Habanero Chiles, Guajillo Chiles, Cascabel, Chiles, Chipotle Morita Chiles and Chipotle Meco (brown chipotles) Chiles and de Arbol Chiles.

 You Might be A Chilehead